Convex-Dev/design/docs/cad/000_principles/README.md

 - Easier to reason about immutable values, especially with pure functions
 - Better suited for concurrency

-Mutability in implementations is permitted (e.g. a mutable cached value for performance reasons), however such mutability should not be externally visible (e.g. should not affect the encoding of values).
+Mutability may occur as an implementation detail (e.g. a mutable cached value for performance reasons), however such mutability should not be externally visible (e.g. should not affect the encoding of values).

 A useful presentation on the topic: https://www.infoq.com/presentations/Value-Values/